gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 - skills: this shows what you can do and is especially important when changing job fields or sectors (eg, from academia to industry) because it shows how your previous experience may be leveraged in your future role.
 This typically includes technical skills (tools and techniques that you know) and transferrable skills (more general skills like communication, leadership, ...).
 If possible include years of experience for each skill.
 You may also quantify your skills with some result.
 You can find guides of transferrable skills on the internet to use as guide.

-I like to start the Resume with a general statement about my professional aims.
+I like to start the CV with a general statement about my professional aims.
 I also like to include a line or two on hobbies.
 During interviews, I've got asked about my hobbies a couple of times and find that it relaxes the conversation.

 Contrary to an application for a post-doc position, for most industry positions recruiters are not looking for an exhaustive list of publications.
 They may be more interested on your skills and the results of your work (hence, the sandwich rule).